-The Corporation recognizes share-based compensation expense using the straight-line method over the requisite service period for all stock awards, including those with graded vesting.
+The Corporation recognizes share-based compensation expense using the straight-line method over the requisite service period, generally based on the instruments' grant-date fair value, for all stock awards, including those with graded vesting.
 The requisite service period is the period an employee is required to provide service in order to vest in the award, which cannot extend beyond the date at which the employee is no longer required to perform any service to receive the share-based compensation (i.e., the retirement-eligible date).
 Forfeiture of stock awards and dividend equivalents are accounted for as they occur.